Have a questions about our grills or features? Just ask!

 Make sure your vents, grease chute, and thermocouple are all clean (see previous question for more detail).
 Also make sure that if you’ve foiled the grease pan, there is no foil blocking any of the air vents on the grease tray.
 Since airflow is critical in smoke and heat generation, you want to make sure there’s nothing obstructing the airflow.

 Some types of pellets create more smoke than others (just like some types are meant for creating higher heats), so try using a different variety of pellets.
+Also, if pellets have absorbed moisture, they will not smoke as well as they should.
+Empty the pellets from your grill and try and new, dry bag.

 What are the minimum and maximum temperatures I can get on the MAK?